Victory Tour (The Jacksons): Jackson family tensions

 Tensions between Michael and his brothers increased during the tour.
 Michael stayed at his own hotels and flew between stops on a private jet while the rest of the family flew commercial.
-At one point he demanded that a publicist be fired and when he found out right before a show that she had not been, he refused to go on until she was.
+At one point he demanded that a publicist be fired and, when he found out right before a show that she had not been, he refused to go on until she was.
 Michael was also disappointed that his idol James Brown had declined his invitation to join the group on stage at Madison Square Garden in New York City due to Brown's continued outrage about the ticket lottery.

-The other Jacksons also had grievances with Michael.
-He turned down a multimillion-dollar offer from Paramount Pictures to film one of the shows that his brothers had accepted, only to have a crew he had hired show up to shoot its own film several nights later (they subsequently blocked its release).
-Despite a pretour agreement that only the Jacksons themselves could ride in the van chartered to take them to shows, Michael began taking child star Emmanuel Lewis along with them.
-Later, after a similar agreement over a helicopter that took the brothers to a show at Giants Stadium in East Rutherford, New Jersey, Michael showed up with Sean Lennon (son of John Lennon and Yoko Ono), and his brothers glared at him for the entire flight.

-Before the tour was halfway completed, the brothers were taking separate vehicles to concerts, staying on different floors of their hotels, and refusing to talk to each other on the way to shows.
+Before the tour was halfway completed, the brothers were taking separate vehicles to concerts, staying on different floors of their hotels and refusing to talk to each other on the way to shows.
 Meetings broke down among factions, with two lawyers frequently representing Michael's interests, another Jermaine's, and one more for Jackie, Tito and Marlon.
 "It was the worst experience Michael had ever had with his brothers", said a longtime family friend.
 "Some were jealous, there was denial, the whole gamut of human emotions."